Departure death anomaly

 At the start of the level, two marauding Banshees spawn when you get about halfway over the bridge.
 Subsequently, three things can trigger their departure.
-One is to advance far enough, crossing a trigger line in the vicinity of the ground troops who lie in wait in the higher ground (the line is approximately indicated in two pictures here).
-Another is to destroy one Banshee, causing the other to leave.
-Also, departure is triggered by a timeout mechanism.
-On PAL Xbox, departure is triggered about 3:43 after the Banshees spawn.
+One is if you advance far enough, crossing a trigger line in the vicinity of the ground troops who lie in wait in the higher ground (the line is approximately indicated in two pictures here).
+Another is if you destroy one Banshee, causing the other to leave.
+Thirdly, departure is also triggered by a timeout mechanism.
+On PAL Xbox it's triggered about 3:43 after the Banshees spawn.

 Regardless of how departure is triggered, something very surprising can happen afterwards - as shown in BCM204.
 The pilot of a departing Banshee may suddenly be killed by the game!
 More specifically, the pilot is instantly moved to just outside the Banshee (still in a lying posture), then the game kills him, for which there's an associated flash effect (which you get when the game kills off covies in other situations).
 This 'departure death' anomaly is something I discovered the day after releasing BCM203, and I now believe it was responsible for that pilot's death.

 Departure death results in a vacated Banshee, but sadly you won't be able to board it; none of the Banshees in this level have a boarding prompt.
 But at least it's fun to see pilots falling dead in mid flight!

 Departure death seems random and infrequent.
 In the case where both Banshees are still intact, it usually only happens to one of the pilots, but on rare occasions it happens to both (I saw it happen only twice, out of more than 50 plays in which the death anomaly struck after I crossed the trigger line).